Search

 Pregnancy and Breastfeeding

-Pregnancy causes significant hormonal shifts, especially in the first trimester when estrogen levels rise rapidly.
+Pregnancy causes significant hormonal shifts, especially in the first trimester, when estrogen levels rise rapidly.
 After childbirth, these levels drop quickly, which can trigger migraines.
 Other factors like stress, dehydration from morning sickness, and lack of sleep can make migraines worse during this time.
-Tracking your migraines throughout pregnancy is important, as treatments need to be carefully considered for both you and your baby.
+Tracking your migraines throughout pregnancy is essential, as treatments need to be carefully considered for both you and your baby.

 Perimenopause and Menopause